Find out about our conservation work at Gosforth Nature Reserve.

 It takes a significant amount of work every year to maintain high-quality habitats for wildlife in the reserve.
 This is because some of the habitats such as open water, reedbeds, meadow and hedges will be lost unless we actively manage them.
 We have to tackle invasive non-native species which find their way into the reserve.
 We also give additional help for wildlife by providing artificial nesting sites and bird (and Badger) food during the cold winter months.

 On top of that we also have a programme of work to improve habitats on the reserve which include woodland regeneration and pond creation.
 Finally, we have to maintain a system of trails and wildlife watching hides and discourage poaching, trespass and disturbance.

 Most of this work is carried out by volunteers and through funding that we receive from DEFRA as part of a Higher Level Stewardship grant.
 However, we also rely on donations from Society members and the public to support this work.

 Our work on the reserve is guided by a 10-year Management Plan which is approved by Natural England.
 This Plan also includes detailed information about the nature reserve and its history.

 Examples of the conservation work in the reserve in recent years include:

-We are always looking for Society members to help us manage and protect the nature reserve.
+We are always looking for NHSN members to help us manage and protect the nature reserve.
 To volunteer please click here.

 The Society Bird Ringing Group carries out a programme of constant-effort ringing in the nature reserve.
 This involves using mist nets set in standard sites at intervals to catch and ring birds.
 The data collected contributes to a national database and helps to monitor changes in the abundance and productivity of British birds.

-Reed Warblers are a specialty of Gosforth Park Nature reserve which holds the biggest breeding population this far north in the UK.
+Reed Warblers are a specialty of Gosforth Nature Reserve which holds the biggest breeding population this far north in the UK.
 Ringing is the only way this species can be monitored effectively, and current trends suggest that the population is increasing as the area of reedbed is expanded.

 Other Research at the Nature Reserve